hillscott/pfsense-hwbuilds/MidLevelBuild.md

 **Build Difficulty**:
 * _Physical_ - Super easy, remove a few screws, drop in a stick of memory + a disk - and go.
-* _Technical_ - We have to build a kernel module.
-Or you have to trust mine.
-It's not hard if you take it step by step, but the words "kernel module" seem to scare some people.
+* _Technical_ - Super easy, install and you're off to the races.

-**Downsides**: It's not going to be good enough for a full 100Mb/s Up/Down pipe, unless you're willing to take the max speed hit, or not do Intrusion Prevention.
+**Downsides**: It's not going to be good enough for a full 1000Mb/s Up/Down pipe, unless you're willing to take the max speed hit, or not do Intrusion Prevention.
 These words may make you laugh on your whopping 5Mbit/sec DSL line though - so this may be for you.
+I also wouldn't recommend this build if you are planning to be slamming the box non-stop with max traffic.
+It's passively cooled, so that would likely overheat it.

 ## Hardware List
 **_Prices are accurate as of the build in early 2018_**